owings1/pytableaux/doc/logics/t.rst

+.. _T:

 ********************************
 T - Reflexive Normal Modal Logic
 ********************************

-Reflexive Modal Logic is an extension of `K`_, with a *reflexive* accessibility relation, which states that for every world *w*, *w* accesses *w* (itself).
+Reflexive Modal Logic is an extension of :ref:`K`, with a *reflexive* accessibility relation, which states that for every world *w*, *w* accesses *w* (itself).

 .. contents:: :local: